travelmassive/massiveplatform/sites/all/modules/contrib/metatag/README.txt

   [current-page:pager] into e.g. page titles, description tags, etc. The replacement string may be customized from the settings page.

+* Views integration to show meta tags for entities as fields, with options to process the tokens to see the final output.

 * Per-path control over meta tags using the "Metatag: Context" submodule (requires the Context module).